Kenny Lawler

-Kenneth James Lawler, Jr. (born June 25, 1994) is a professional gridiron football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He was drafted by the Seattle Seahawks in the seventh round, 243rd overall, of the 2016 NFL Draft.
-He played college football at California.
+Kenneth James Lawler, Jr. (born June 25, 1994) is an American professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was selected by the Seattle Seahawks in the seventh round of the 2016 NFL draft after playing college football at California.

-Early years
+Early life

 Lawler attended Upland High School in Upland, California.
 He had 53 receptions for 1,267 yards and 12 touchdowns as a senior and 42 receptions for 887 yards and nine touchdowns as a junior.
 Lawler was rated by Rivals.com as four-star recruit and committed to the University of California, Berkeley to play college football.

 College career

 Lawler redshirted his first year at California in 2012 after he was ineligible the first six weeks while NCAA looked into some independent-study classes he had taken.
 He considered transferring in the offseason due to the firing of head coach Jeff Tedford, but chose to stay at California after meeting with the newly hired head coach Sonny Dykes.

 In 2013, he played in 11 games with five starts and had 37 receptions for 347 yards and five touchdowns.
 As a sophomore, he again played in 11 games with five starts and led the team with 54 receptions for 701 yards and nine touchdowns.
 As a junior, Lawler had 52 receptions for 658 yards and 13 touchdowns over 13 games.
-After his junior season, Lawler entered the 2016 NFL Draft.
+After his junior season, Lawler entered the 2016 NFL draft.

 Professional career

+Pre-draft

-Prior to the 2016 NFL Draft, Lawler had been projected by NFL scouts and analysts to be a middle-round pick.
+Prior to the 2016 NFL draft, Lawler had been projected by NFL scouts and analysts to be a middle-round pick.
 Lawler slid in part due to his leaner frame and his slower 40-yard dash time.

 Seattle Seahawks

-On April 30, 2016, the Seattle Seahawks selected Lawler with a seventh round pick, 243rd overall in the 2016 NFL Draft.
+On April 30, 2016, the Seattle Seahawks selected Lawler with a seventh round pick, 243rd overall in the 2016 NFL draft.
 On May 6, 2016, the Seahawks announced that they had signed Lawler to his rookie contract.
 On September 3, 2016, he was released by the Seahawks as part of final roster cuts and was signed to the practice squad.
 He signed a reserve/future contract with the Seahawks on January 16, 2017.
 On September 2, 2017, Lawler was waived by the Seahawks and was later signed to their practice squad.
 He was released by the team on September 13, 2017.

 BC Lions

-The BC Lions announced on May 9, 2018, they had signed Lawler to a contract, along with four other wide receivers.
+The BC Lions of the Canadian Football League (CFL) announced on May 9, 2018, they had signed Lawler to a contract, along with four other wide receivers.